 Maybe you’re considering a career in iOS development or you’re just seeing what’s out there and you want to learn the pros and cons of everything.
-Nothing is ever perfect you know, there’s no perfect technology or perfect career.
-So I just wanted to shed some light on that side.

 Unfortunately, I personally can’t give a lot of pros and cons for all the other fields because iOS development is all I ever know but I hope this helps.